shereenfahrai/fitness-tracker/README.md

 Therefore, this multi-user authentication system ensures that each user can securely access and manage their personal workout information.

-The application has several pages that allow users to:
-- Login or Register a new account
-- Add new workouts and exercises
-- View and update all of their workout history (including all the data from their workouts and exercises)

 ### Why did I choose this specific project?

 I chose this project because I have a passion for fitness and wanted to build something useful that aligns with my interests.
 When thinking about what exactly to create, I thought that a fitness tracker would be a valuable tool for anyone looking to monitor and improve their workout routine.
 Thus, this project provided a good opportunity for me to create this valuable and practical application.